dinkumoil/DelphiTreasureChest/SingleAppInstance/V1.0 [DXE13]/SingleAppInstance/README.md

 The control logic for this purpose is implemented in unit `_src\lib\class_SingleAppInstance.pas`.
 The necessary communication between the main application instance and subsequently started instances in order to exchange command line arguments is done via a client-server architecture using named pipes.
 The implementing units are `_src\lib\class_SingleAppInstance.PipeServer.pas` and `_src\lib\class_SingleAppInstance.PipeClient.pas`.

-This server part of this project was inspired by the _Microsoft Learn_ article [_Named Pipe Server Using Completion Routines_](https://learn.microsoft.com/en-us/windows/win32/ipc/named-pipe-server-using-completion-routines).
+The server part of this project was inspired by the _Microsoft Learn_ article [_Named Pipe Server Using Completion Routines_](https://learn.microsoft.com/en-us/windows/win32/ipc/named-pipe-server-using-completion-routines).
 For the client part it was the article [_Named Pipe Client_](https://learn.microsoft.com/en-us/windows/win32/ipc/named-pipe-client).

 # History